muke-2004/FindYourDate/README.md

 - Secure authentication
 - Cross-language system (Node.js + Python)

+This is a potential industry level application.
 Anyone interested can contribute and scale this into a production-grade AI social matching platform.